Electrostatic Screening in Nanotubes: A Tubular Response Function Framework: Screened potential for model nanotubes

 We now proceed with the computation of tubular response functions for different model materials in the static limit $\omega \to 0$.
 We apply the results to an ion at the centre of the nanotube and determine the asymptotic functional form of the potential along the cylinder axis.
 Based on the equations \eqref{eq:bare-ion-potential} and \eqref{eq:induced-ion-potential}, the screened potential inside the nanotube is

 The Bessel function $K_0(z)$ is logarithmically divergent for $z \to 0$, so we regularise $\phi^{\tot}$ at the tube axis by a small value $\rho>0$.
-The long-range behaviour of the total potential is determined by the asymptotic behaviour of $F(q,\rho)$ in the limit $q\to 0$, because all terms are finite for $q>0$.
-For $q \to 0$, and within RPA, the bare density response function converges to minus the density of states, $-g(E_F)$, at the Fermi level $E_F$.
+The long-range behaviour of the total potential is determined by the asymptotic behaviour of $F(q,\rho)$ in the limit $q\to 0$.
+For $q \to 0$, and within RPA, the bare density response function of any metallic nanotube converges to minus the density of states, $-g(E_F)$, at the Fermi level $E_F$.
 The asymptotic expansions of the Bessel functions $K_0(x)$ and $I_0(x)$ for $x \to 0$ are

 where $\gamma_E$ denotes the Euler constant.
 Thus, for a finite density of states at the Fermi level, the RPA-renormalised tubular response function, Eq.~\eqref{eq:RPA-tubular-response} converges to 1 for $q \to 0$.
-This corresponds to ideal metallic behavior at long wavelengths, and $F(q,\rho) \to 0$.
-More precisely, in that case, the screened potential $\phi^{\tot}$ can be shown to asymptotically decay faster than any power law in $\abs{z}$.
+In this case, the potential decays faster than $1/|z|$ as $z \to \infty$.
 If $g_{0,q} < 1$ for $q \to 0$, then the asymptotic decay law remains $1/\abs{z}$, and the amplitude of the potential is modified by the factor $(1 - g_{0,0})$.
 In this case, the nanotube asymptotically acts as a dielectric medium.

-In the following, we derive explicit formulas for the tubular response function of various systems and compute the resulting screened-ion Coulomb potential.
-The results are shown in Fig.~\ref{fig3}a for the tubular response functions and in Fig.~\ref{fig3}b,c for the screened potential.
+In the following, we derive explicit formulas for the tubular response function of various systems and compute the resulting screened ion Coulomb potential.
+Fig.~\ref{fig2} shows two typical band structures for quasi-1D systems, namely the quasi-1D electron gas and a $(6,6)$ metallic CNT.
+The resulting tubular response functions and screened ion potentials are depicted in Fig.~\ref{fig3}.